Rules for chimneys, bonfires, open fires and wood burning stoves

 The rules around bonfires have not changed during lockdown, but we advise people not to light them, they are not illegal to have providing the points above are followed and they do not occur on a regular/frequent basis.

-If you decide you would still like to complain about a neighbours bonfire and the points raised above are not being adhered to, and that this is occurring on a regular/frequent basis, please contact the Crime, Enforcement and Regulation service on the details below.
+If you decide you would still like to complain about a neighbours bonfire and the points raised above are not being adhered to, and that this is occurring on a regular/frequent basis, please contact the Safer Communities Service on the details below.

 Please note when making a complaint you must provide the address of the property allegedly causing the nuisance for us to action your complaint.

-Please report incidents via the Lewisham council online form below.
+Please report incidents via the Lewisham council online form found by following the link below.

 Alternatives to bonfires